OT Jobs at Rush University Medical Center with Visa Sponsorship

 Which visa types does Rush University Medical Center commonly use for OT roles?

 Rush sponsors OT roles through several pathways depending on your situation.
 H-1B is the most common for candidates already in the U.S. TN visas are available for Canadian and Mexican OTs who meet USMCA requirements.
 F-1 OPT and CPT cover students completing fieldwork or graduating from U.S. programs.
-Rush also supports J-1 and employment-based Green Card sponsorship including EB-2 and EB-3 categories.
+Rush also supports J-1 visa and employment-based Green Card sponsorship including EB-2 and EB-3 categories.

 What qualifications and experience does Rush University Medical Center expect for OT positions?